Beyond Fixed Rounds: Data-Free Early Stopping for Practical Federated Learning: Experiment and Results

 To validate the framework's efficiency, we conduct an ablation study focused on handling bad configurations.
-In this scenario, the global model fails to learn, achieves only random-guess level accuracy $14.29\%$/$12.50\%$ (skin lesion/blood cell).
+In this scenario, the global model fails to learn and achieves only random-guess level accuracy $14.3\%$/$12.5\%$/$11.1\%$ (skin lesion/blood cell/colon pathology).
 As discussed in the threshold analysis, we use a large $\tau$ to enable fast evaluation and early termination.
-As shown in Table~\ref{tab:1}, the proposed framework requires only $3.3$--$15.7$ additional rounds compared to the best validation-based baseline across all FL methods, far below the fixed budget of $500$ rounds.
-On average, the proposed framework stops $\Delta_r \approx +9.5$ rounds later for the skin lesion task and $\Delta_r \approx +8.5$ rounds later for the blood cell task, relative to the best validation-based baseline.
-Note that this is less than $2\%$ of the fixed-round budget, enabling rapid screening of bad configurations with minimal overhead.
+As shown in Table~\ref{tab:3}, the proposed framework requires only $4$--$34$ additional rounds compared to the best validation-based baseline across all FL methods, far below the fixed budget of $500$ rounds.
+On average, the proposed framework stops $\Delta_r \approx +9$ rounds later for the skin lesion task and $\Delta_r \approx +8$ rounds later for the blood cell task, relative to the best validation-based baseline.
+Similarly, the proposed framework stops $\Delta_r \approx +14$ rounds later for the colon pathology task, relative to the best validation-based baseline.
+Note that this is less than $3\%$ of the fixed-round budget, enabling rapid screening of bad configurations with minimal overhead.
 Therefore, the numerical results demonstrate that large $\tau$ enables efficient resource savings, particularly during early-stage tuning in FL.